Antique Boxes at the Sign of the Hygra

 History of sewing boxes

-Request current list of available sewing boxes.
+Request current list of available sewing boxes

 A rare Regency fully fitted brass inlaid rosewood sewing box circa 1815.